Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/gallery/Demo1-captureHiC_promoter_contacts/README.md

 </chart-controller>
 ```

-You can read this [toturial](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/1-knownCodeDataSource.md) to learn how to simply tweak the genome browser. [`give_chic.html`](./give_chic.html) is our tweaked demo html file.
+You can read this [toturial](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/1-knownCodeDataSource.md) to learn how to simply tweak the genome browser.
+Our [demo](https://chic.givengine.org/) is based on the tweaked [`give_chic.html`](./give_chic.html) html file.